FaizFk/ASAP-FAQs/README.md

 npm start
 ```

-*After Successfull running of backend you would see the line "Server is running on port 5000" and "Connected to MongoDB"*
+*After Successfull running of backend you would see the line Server is running on port 5000 and Connected to MongoDB*

  - **Run the Frontend [Optional]**